 Steps to configure VMware on Public Cloud with Druva

-Ensure VMC SDDC firewall rules are configured to enable http/https traffic over port 443 and NTP port 123 for the communication through Compute and Management Gateways.
+Ensure VMware Cloud (VMC) SDDC firewall rules are configured to enable http/https traffic over port 443 and NTP port 123 for the communication through Compute and Management Gateways.

 The backup proxy communicates with Druva on port 443.
 The communication is outbound only and you need to create an inbound traffic rule.
 The backup proxy also communicates with the vCenter on port 443 to understand the VMware hierarchy and communicates with the virtual machines to perform backups and restores.
 For more information, see Prerequisites to install the backup proxy.
 The backup proxy also uses port 123 outbound connection to synchronize time with NTP server.

-Deploy the backup proxy and Register your VMware setup with Druva Phoenix.
+Deploy the backup proxy and Register your VMware setup with Druva.
 For more information, see Deploy the first backup proxy and register the VMware setup.

 Configure your virtual machines for backup.
 Configure Virtual Machines for Backup.